From GPUs to RRAMs: Distributed In-Memory Primal-Dual Hybrid Gradient Method for Solving Large-Scale Linear Optimization Problem: Theoretical Guarantees

 \end{lemma} \begin{proof} Proof provided in Appendix \ref{subsec:proof-app-stepsize} \end{proof}

 Lemma~\ref{lem:app-stepsize} provides a rule for safely choosing step sizes for the PDHG algorithm when the operator norm, $L$, is estimated with some error.
-By selecting step sizes based on the noisy estimate, $\hat{L}$, and a chosen safety margin $\vartheta$, it guarantees the standard PDHG convergence condition remains satisfied, ensuring the algorithm's stability despite relying on an inexact norm calculation.
+By selecting step sizes based on the noisy estimate, $\hat{L}$, and a chosen safety margin $\vartheta$, it guarantees the standard PDHG convergence condition remains satisfied, ensuring the algorithm is sufficiently stable despite relying on an inexact norm calculation.

+We now establish Lemma \ref{lem:one-step-pdhg} to quantify the one-step inexact PDHG updates under assumptions of independent, unbiased and bounded perturbations of finite variance.

 \begin{lemma}[One-step PDHG inequality with error terms] For any feasible solution $(\mathbf{x}, \mathbf{y})$, the iterates satisfy: